Chicago, IL Rear-End Truck Accident Attorneys

 In most rear-end collisions, the big truck or other commercial vehicle striking from the rear is usually to blame.
-If the vehicle is a large, commercial truck, the trucker may have been cited for causing the accident.
+However, if the vehicle is a large commercial truck, the trucker may have been cited for causing the accident.

-Commercial truck accidents can be complicated as there are often several companies that may be held liable in a trucking injury case.
-There may be a transport company that owns the truck and employs the driver, yet they are contracted by another company to haul a load.
+Commercial truck accidents can be complicated as several businesses, manufacturers, and suppliers may be held liable in a trucking injury case.
+For example, a transport company may own the truck and employ the driver, yet another company contracts them to haul a load.

-Truck accidents cause some of the violent and enduring personal injuries.
+Truck accidents can be violent, leading to severe personal injuries.
 The weight and velocity of these large truck collisions can harm victims in many different ways like the following:

 - Traumatic brain injuries (TBIs) and concussions